imruizhang/obesity_wm_2017/README.md

-## This is for documentation of how data was preprocessed in the publication zhang et al. 2018 (“White Matter Microstructural Variability Mediates the Relation between Obesity and Cognition in Healthy Adults.”
+## This is for documentation of how data was preprocessed in the publication zhang et al. 2018 (“White Matter Micro-structural Variability Mediates the Relation between Obesity and Cognition in Healthy Adults.”
 NeuroImage 172 (February):239–49.)

-### The script for preprocessing was reorganized but the content reminds unchanged.
-Orignially the preprocessing was done in seperated scripts (under folder ./orig, intenal only).
+### The script for preprocessing was reorganised but the content reminds unchanged.
+Originally the preprocessing was done in separated scripts (under folder ./orig, internal only).

 ### Preprocessing steps:
 #### Note: LIFE Study was done using the twice-refocused spin-echo DTI